preeve9534/pdjr-skplugin-devantech/README.md

 where *m* and *c* have the meaning discussed above and *s* is the value 0 or 1 (meaning OFF or ON respectively).

-Within Signal K, the simplest way of delivering a *control-message* is via a notification stream and in this case the control message is should be the value of the notification's description property.
+Within Signal K, the simplest way of delivering a *control-message* is via a notification stream and in this case the control message is passed as the value of a notification's description property.

-When the plugin receives a control-message it attempts to convert it into a JSON object using the JSON.parse() function and then validates the request against its configuration.
+When the plugin receives a control-message it attempts to convert it into a JSON object using the JSON.parse() function and then validatesthe request against its configuration.
 If all is good it immediately issues an appropriate operating command to the module selected by *m*.